 What is thrombocytopenia?

-Thrombocytopenia is a term that refers to a decrease in the number of thrombocytes (also known as platelets) circulating in the blood.
+Thrombocytopenia is a decrease in the number of blood platelets (also known as thrombocytes) circulating in the blood.

 What are platelets?